GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Channel ID: The channel ID for the channel associated with this frame.
   * Properties Sequence Number: Increases by 1 each time the properties for the channel are changed by the server.
 The client tracks the sequence number of the MC_CHANNEL_PROPERTIES frame that set its current value, and only updates the value and the packet number range on which it's applicable if the Properties Sequence Number is higher.
   * From Packet Number, Until Packet Number: The values in this MC_CHANNEL_PROPERTIES frame apply only to packets starting at From Packet Number and continuing for all packets up to and including Until Packet Number.
 If Until Packet Number is omitted it indicates the current property values for this channel have no expiration at (equivalent to the maximum value for packet numbers, or 2^62-1).
 If a packet number is received outside of any prior (From,Until) range, it has no applicable channel properties and MUST be dropped.
-  * Key Phase: If set, indicates the Key Phase value is 1, or if unset indicates the Key Phase value is 0 in the 1-RTT packets that will be in use for this key (see Section 6 of {{RFC9001}}).
   * AEAD Algorithm: A value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
   * Key Length: Provides the length of the Key field.
 It MUST match a valid key length for the AEAD Algorithm.
   * Key: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}, with length given by Key Length.